mshahat/interconnect_barcelona2017/README.md

   ```console
   vagrant scp /path/to/local.file vagrant-machine-name:/path/to/vagrant/box.file
   ```

 ---
 ## Labs
-The following activiites need to take place to be able to run the labs
+The following activites need to take place to be able to run the labs

 ### Lab1
 In this lab you should end up with a BWCE app.
 You need to generate BWCE base image, as well as include ems libraries.
 You can use the following images if you need to